iogf/eacc/README.md

 to implement parsers to handle document structures.
 The lookahead mechanism makes it possible to handle ambiguous grammar in a similar fashion to Backus-Naur in a succinct approach.

-### Parser

-The parser syntax is consistent and concrete.
-It allows you to link handles to token patterns and evaluate these rules according to your necessities.

 The approach of associating a token pattern to a type it makes possible to specify ambiguous grammar in a Backus-Naur form essentially.

-The below code specifies a lexer and a parsing approach for a simple expression calculator.
+The code below specifies a lexer and a parsing approach for a simple expression calculator.

 ~~~python